-6. Coaching and Oversight for the Leadership Team - with Syncplicity’s acquisition, EMC senior staff members Rick Devenuti, Jeremy Burton, Dave Martin, Sanjay Mirchandani, and others formed an oversight board of directors (OBOD) for us—and they have been invaluable.
+6. Coaching and Oversight for the Leadership Team - with Syncplicity by Axway’s acquisition, EMC senior staff members Rick Devenuti, Jeremy Burton, Dave Martin, Sanjay Mirchandani, and others formed an oversight board of directors (OBOD) for us—and they have been invaluable.
 Similar to what you’d see in a start-up, the OBOD provides guidance and assistance to acquisition’s leadership team.
 Their guidance on product decisions and GTM strategy, and their ability to unlock roadblocks, can help an acquisition execute in a very nimble way while operating in a new and unfamiliar corporate environment.

 7. Encourage Doing the Right Thing – doing the right thing isn’t always easy.
 And sometimes, doing right for a newly acquired company isn’t the same as doing right for its parent.
 Solving a customer problem might mean integrating with competitor’s products.
 Long-term investments might mean short-term losses.
 It’s important to align the objectives and incentives of sales, R&D, and operations teams, and to look holistically at the goals and needs of both the parent and acquisition.